goby-garden/goby-database/notes.md

 - [ ] delete a row from a class
     - deal with relation fall-out
 - [ ] add a data property to a class
-- [ ] delete a data property from a class
+- [ ] delete a property from a class
+    - not allowed if class only has one property
+    - deal with fallout if that class is the label

 Relation properties — test the following actions/options in relevant combinations with each other:
 - [ ] adding a new relation prop